1. What do I need to monitor air pollution with a portable monitor?

 - The data log can also be cleared directly from the main display screen by holding down the mute button for 2 seconds until the monitor beeps (if the monitor keys are not muted).

-14. How do I know the instrument is logging data (Series 500 only)?
+16. How do I know that the instrument is logging data (Series 500 only)?

 When data logging is initiated a triangle will appear on the main display screen.
 The triangle is an indication that data logging is active, and is also used as an indication of the presence of data, as below:

 An empty triangle indicates that no data is stored.

 A filling triangle indicates that some data is stored in the memory.
 The triangle will fill up in 10% increments.

 A full triangle indicates that the memory is full and needs downloaded to the PC.

 17. How Long can I log data for (Series 500 only)?

 The Series 500 handheld unit can store a limited number of data points (8188), meaning that the length of time that data can be logged depends upon the frequency and number of data points recorded.
 For example:

 - If you are logging every minute for one gas (i.e. one data point per minute) you can log for 8188 minutes.